ashtonw7/writing-with-no-purpose/posts/calendar.md

 – What will you call them?

-– I guess January, after that god.
+– I guess Januarius, after that god.
 Gods like it when you put their names on calendars.

 – So I’ve heard.

-– And after that we could do February, named after that festival we have.
+– And after that we could do Februarius, named after that festival we have.
 Festivals like it when you put their names on calendars.

 – I’ve heard that as well.

-– And we’ll have thirty-one days in January and twenty-eight days in February.
+– And we’ll have thirty-one days in Januarius and twenty-eight days in Februarius.

 – I guess that works.

 – But wait, we’ll have an extra quarter of a day laying around.
-Let’s just stick it on February every four years.
+Let’s just stick it on Februarius every four years.

 – Alright.

 – But only if the fourth year is divisible by one hundred and four hundred.
-If it isn’t, no extra day on that February.
+If it isn’t, no extra day on that Februarius.

 – Does that math check out?

 – I don’t know, probably.
 I’m pretty good at math.
 I’m Caesar.
 I’m the best at everything.
 In fact, I’m so good I should probably have a month named after me, wouldn’t you say?

 – I guess so.
 But the other months already have names.
-You already named January for that god and February for that festival.
-Then we have March for that other god, April for spring, May and June for those goddesses…
+You already named Januarius for that god and Februarius for that festival.
+Then we have Martius for that other god, Aprilis for spring, Maius and Iunius for those goddesses…

 – Right but then we Romans got lazy, remember?
 The rest of the months are all numbers.
 Surely I could snag one of those number months?
 Nobody would notice.
 Numbers don’t care if you put their names on calendars.

 – Which one do you want?

-– I’ll take the one after June.
+– I’ll take the one after the goddesses.
 We can call it July, named after me.

 – But your name is Julius.